Independent Stations - Caretaking and Monitoring the Garden

 Flower Bouquets and Deadheading

 1. Select young, not old or fading flowers.
 Point out examples of fresh vs fading flowers.
+Tell students the can deadhead the fading flowers to help the plant make more flowers.

 4. Care for your hand pruners or child sized scissors.
 If using pruners, practice opening and closing them.
 Keep them closed while walking.
 Return pruners/scissors to the bin when finished and make sure pruners are latched closed.
 We have found these smaller hand pruners to work well with kids, the hold up well, are not too costly and the latching mechanism is obvious for kids to learn.